Repatriation and reburial of human remains: United States

 The Native American Graves Protection and Repatriation Act (NAGPRA), passed in 1990, provides a process for museums and federal agencies to return certain cultural items such as human remains, funerary objects, sacred objects, etc. to lineal descendants and culturally affiliated Indian tribes and Native Hawaiian organisations.

+Ishi

+Ishi was the last survivor of the Yahi Tribe in the early 1900s.
+He lived amongst and was studied by anthropologists for the rest of his life.
+During this time, he would tell stories of his tribe, give archery demonstrations, and be studied on his language.
+Ishi fell ill and died from tuberculosis in 1916.

+Ishi had explicit wishes to be cremated intact.
+However, against these wishes, his body underwent an autopsy.
+His brain was removed and forgotten in a Smithsonian warehouse.
+Finally, in 2000, Ishi's brain had been found and returned to the Pit River tribe.

 Kennewick Man

 The Kennewick Man is the name generally given to the skeletal remains of a prehistoric Paleoamerican man found on a bank of the Columbia River in Kennewick, Washington, United States, on 28 July 1996, which became the subject of a controversial nine-year court case between the United States Army Corps of Engineers, scientists, the Umatilla people and other Native American tribes who claimed ownership of the remains.

 The remains of Kennewick Man were finally removed from the Burke Museum of Natural History and Culture on 17 February 2017.
 The following day, more than 200 members of five Columbia Plateau tribes were present at a burial of the remains.